Camera Calibration through Camera Projection Loss: Results and Evaluation

 \textbf{Experimental Setup}: We compared our proposed method with two state-of-the-art approaches namely Average field of view~\cite{workman2015deepfocal} and Deep-Homo~\cite{detone2016deep}.
 Average field of view~\cite{workman2015deepfocal} is a baseline approach, given a query image, it uses the average field of view of the training set as the prediction~\cite{workman2015deepfocal}. {Deep-Homo}~\cite{detone2016deep} estimates an 8-degree-of-freedom homography between two images.
 We have modified Deep-Homo\cite{detone2016deep} to predict the required 13 parameters for comparison purposes as by default, it only predicted 8 values corresponding to the four corners and then using 4-point parameterization and then convert it into the homography matrix.
 For the purpose of the ablative study, we also created three variants of our multi-task learning approach namely MTL-Baseline, MTL-CPL-U, and MTL-CPL-A. MTL-Baseline does not include any additional layers to incorporate camera model equations, instead, it is an end-to-end learning architecture based on mean absolute error (MAE).
 It has 13 regressors sharing a common feature extractor directly predicting the required values.
 MTL-Baseline is implemented to study the effect of proposed camera projection loss.
 We also used two variants of camera projection loss one with uniform weighting (MTL-CPL-U) in the loss function and the other with adaptive weighting (MTL-CPL-A) to balance the heterogeneous ranges of calibration parameters.

 \textbf{Error Analysis on generated data}: We compare the normalized mean absolute error (NMAE) of each of the parameters by all the methods with our proposed approach.
-It can be seen from Table~\ref{table:1} that for baseline ($b$) and translation ($t_x, t_y, t_z$), MTL-Baseline approach resulted in minimum values for NMAE while for all other parameters MTL-CPL-A performs better due to bias in loss introduced as a result of the heterogeneous range of values among parameters.
-For all the parameters, MTL based methods have lowest NMAE values.
+It can be seen from Table~\ref{table:1} that for focal length ($f_x$,$f_y$), principal point offset ($u_0$,$v_0$) and translation in y-axis ($t_y$) MTL-CPL-A approach resulted in minimum values for NMAE while for translation in x-axis ($t_x$) MTL-CPL-U performs better while for all other parameters Average performs better due to bias in loss introduced as a result of the heterogeneous range of values among parameters.
 This indicates that incorporating camera model geometry in the learning framework not only resulted in a more interpretable learning framework but it also outperforms the state-of-the-art methods.

 \textbf{Error Analysis on real data}: For this experiment, we didn't trained on the Tsinghua-Daimler dataset but just performed a forward pass to test the generalizability and the results further strengthen our argument.
-It can be seen from Table~\ref{table:2} that our proposed multi-task learning approach, MTL-CPL-U, outperforms other methods on $8$ out of $10$ parameters.
-For disparity ($d$), pitch ($\theta_p$) , MTL-CPL-U resulted in higher NMAE values due to bias in loss introduced as a result of the heterogeneous range of values among parameters.
+It can be seen from Table~\ref{table:2} that our proposed multi-task learning approach, MTL-CPL-U, outperforms other methods on $6$ out of $10$ parameters.
+For pitch ($\theta_p$) and translation in y-axis ($t_y$) Deep-Homo performs better due to bias in loss introduced as a result of the heterogeneous range of values among parameters.
 For all the remaining parameters our proposed multi-task learning approach resulted in minimum values for NMAE which further solidifies our argument of incorporating camera model geometry in the learning framework.